PotNetwork Holdings Inc.: Diamond CBD Enters Exclusive Distribution Agreement With Champs, a Minority Owned Company by Super Bowl Champion

 Former NFL Super Bowl Champion and Current NFL Coach Sam Madison Leads For Champs By Champs, Inc., a business providing Hemp-derived athlete endorsed products

 FT.
-LAUDERDALE, FL / ACCESSWIRE / February 25, 2021 / PotNetwork Holdings, Inc. (OTC PINK:POTN), "the Company"), announced that For Champs By Champs, Inc. ("Champs") has entered into an exclusive distribution agreement with First Capital Venture Co., owner of the Diamond CBD brands.
+LAUDERDALE, FL / ACCESSWIRE / February 26, 2021 / PotNetwork Holdings, Inc. (OTC Pink:POTN) ("the Company"), announced that For Champs By Champs, Inc. ("Champs") has entered into an exclusive distribution agreement with First Capital Venture Co., owner of the Diamond CBD brands.
 The parties are excited to embark on this cooperative effort to bring athlete approved and endorsed products to the market.

 Super Bowl champion Sam Madison has experienced the pressure, anxiety, pain and success as both a player with the New York Giants and coach with the Kansas City Chiefs.